Respecting Human Rights

-We also request that outsourced service providers understand the Nomura Group Code of Ethics and act in accordance with it.
+We also request that outsourced service providers understand and act in line with our Code of Conduct.

 We have been a part of Global Compact Network Japan's Human Rights Due Diligence Working Group since 2016.
 At the working group, we discuss various themes related to human rights due diligence processes with experts and exchange information with other members.

 In addition, we participated in the Nippon CSR Consortium for two years from 2012.
 The consortium looks at human rights issues through dialogue with a broad range of stakeholders.

 We took part in the consortium's Human Rights Due Diligence Workshop, and participated in discussions regarding human rights issues that companies should be aware of and consider addressing.

 Together with other companies, NPOs and NGOs, various experts and other stakeholders, we reviewed major human rights issues affecting each industry, and talked about the importance of each issue and what measures need to be taken.
 These discussions helped deepen our understanding of key human rights issues.